dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 types, and it is not an error to have `implements T` where `T` is a type that denotes a `sealed`, `final`, or `base` class in a different library, or `T` is an enumerated type.*

+*Consider `extension type E(SomeType _) implements SealedType {}`
+where `SealedType` is a sealed type.
+In this situation, `E` does not need to be taken into account like other immediate subtypes of `SealedType` (which is also the reason why we can declare it in a different library than the library that declares `SealedType`).
+The representation `SomeType` type could be `SealedType` itself, in which case `E` will be always-exhaustive.
+According to the exhaustiveness analysis, `E` is just another way to spell `SealedType`.
+`SomeType` could also be an immediate subtype of `SealedType`, in which case `E` would be counted as that subtype during exhaustiveness analysis.
+Finally, `SomeType` could be some non-immediate subtype of `SealedType`, in which case it is treated just like any other non-immediate subtype of `SealedType` (they don't matter anywhere, with respect to exhaustiveness of `SealedType`).*

 A compile-time error occurs if an extension type is used as a superinterface of a class, mixin, or enum declaration, or if an extension